 Opera in three acts and four tableaux.
 Running Time: 2 hours 5 minutes.
 Okay, so this isn’t a “non-famous opera” as many of the entries on this blog are but I have read the reviews for Sir Denis Forman’s “A Night at the Opera” to which this blog is indebted and this opera popped up A LOT as a glaring omission so I am reviewing it here.
 I would suggest ignoring this performance visually because it is rather distracting albeit stilted but this is musically an excellent representation with Domingo and Borodina.
 There are French subtitles on the video though so if you are one of those people who gets distracted by subtitles, just read them while you listen.
 The opera begins at around 2:35 and the times should be counted starting from that point as 0.

 PLOT: Gaza, around 1150 B.C.(E.).
-For those who do not already know the story, or don’t have a Bible ready to look it up: Sampson is a great judge of the Israelites and he is ensnared by Delila who is asked by the High Priest of Dagon to find out the secret of his strength.
+For those who do not already know the story, or don’t have a Bible ready to look it up: Sampson (tenor) is a great judge of the Israelites who is ensnared by Delila (mezzo-soprano) who is asked by the High Priest of Dagon (baritone) to find out the secret of his strength.
 Who would have guessed that it was because he never went to the barber?!?
 He is captured by Delila’s employers (the Philistines) but in one last proof of the power of the Hebrew God he brings down the temple of Dagon on the Philistines.

 LOOK OUT FOR: